karensawrey/karensawrey/README.md

 ### Hi there 👋
+📫 If you're looking to improve your documentation
+Or if you need a speaker for your conference/event to speak about
+* Tech documentation
+* Security basics
+* GDPR
+* Diversity

+Reach out to me on
+:bird: [Twitter](https://twitter.com/krnswry) or via :email: karen@krnswry.com

 <!--
 **karensawrey/karensawrey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.